midhunkalarikkal/FullDomain/Notes/Nodejs.md

 `Callback queue`
 ----------------
-So when the js v8 engine that is main thread will offloads the synchronous task to the libuv, it will register that task and register that tasks callback, so when the task is done by the libuv after that it will return the callback and keep inside in the callback queue. so like this all the asynchronous functions callbacks are keeping inside this callback queue
+So when the js v8 engine that is main thread will offloads the synchronous task to the libuv, it will register that task and register that tasks callback, and it will store the callback and keep inside in the callback queue. so like this all the asynchronous functions callbacks are keeping inside this callback queue

 `Event loop`
 ------------